 Another consideration is the conditions of the bond and your ability to follow them.
 Should you breach the bond you could end up forfeiting the money, facing a conviction, and/or receiving jail time.

 When facing charges for a criminal offence it’s important to hire a defence lawyer who cares about you and your rights.
 William Jaksa is a Toronto criminal defence lawyer who is very familiar with the criminal justice system.
-He has helped a number of clients receive conditional sentences which allow for electronic home monitoring rather than imprisonment.
+He has helped a number of clients receive their matters with peace bonds and common law peace bonds.

 Contact William Jaksa today for a consultation.